NASCAR Craftsman Truck Series at the St. Petersburg Street Circuit

-The NASCAR Craftsman Truck Series at St. Petersburg is a future NASCAR Craftsman Truck Series to be held on the St. Petersburg street circuit, a street circuit used for the Grand Prix of St. Petersburg, starting in 2026.
-The race will be featured along with the IndyCar Series.
+The OnlyBulls Green Flag 150 at St. Petersburg is a NASCAR Craftsman Truck Series held on the St. Petersburg Street Circuit, a street circuit used for the Grand Prix of St. Petersburg, starting in 2026.
+The race was featured along with the IndyCar Series.
+The race was held on the same day as the Focused Health 250 in the NASCAR O'Reilly Auto Parts Series.

-Background/history
+Layne Riggs would take the inaugural event.

+Background

 On August 20, 2025, it was announced that St. Petersburg would be featured on the 2026 schedule.
-It will be the first truck series race to be held on a street course, and the second Street Course that the Truck Series races at, with the other being the Coronado Street Course in July of that same year.
+It will be the first Truck Series race to be held on a street course, and the second street course that the Truck Series races at, with the other being the Coronado Street Course in July of that same year.
+On January 16, 2026, it was announced that the race would be 80 laps.

+On February 18, 2026, it was announced that OnlyBulls would sponsor the race, making it the OnlyBulls Green Flag 150 at St. Petersburg.

+On July 23, 2026, it was announced that the race will return alongside IndyCar for their opener.